Andy Winter (footballer): Club career

 Winter began his career with Hamilton Academical, joining the club aged 10.
 He played and scored in the UEFA Youth League and the Scottish Challenge Cup with the Accies underage teams before making his senior debut on 18 January 2020, a 5–0 win over Edinburgh City in the 2019–20 Scottish Cup fourth round in which he entered as a substitute and scored the fourth goal.
 He then made his first Scottish Premiership appearance the following week, again coming off the bench in a 4–2 defeat away to Livingston.
 His first start soon followed in the Scottish Cup, playing the entirety of a 4–1 home defeat for Hamilton at the hands of Rangers.

+Winter was released from Hamilton Academical in May 2024.
+The following month, he began training with Livingston.
+He signed a one-year deal with Livi in July 2024.

+In January 2025, Winter signed for Arbroath on loan for the remainder of the 2024–25 season.

 International career

 He has represented Scotland at under-16, under-17 and under-18 youth levels.

 Personal life

 His father Brian Winter is a former football referee.